 Once you’ve assessed the initial damage and potential cause, your next order of business is to break the news to your business partners, vendors, customers and any other stakeholders.

 “Besides the technological aspect, one of the most important ways to recover a company’s reputation and relationship with its customers and clients is to ensure these parties are properly notified and taken care of,” Bruemmer said.
 “Companies should send clear and concise notification letters that help affected parties know what to do and how to protect themselves from identity theft.
 The breached company should always offer a remedy, such as an identity theft protection product so they receive free monitoring and access to their credit report as well as assistance with resolving fraud.”

 Nicholas Gaffney, a lawyer and founder of legal media relations firm Zumado, said it’s important to have a response team in place that will work quickly to preserve and enhance the reputation of your organization after a data breach.
 This means having a team member serve as the point person for official responses to inquiries about the breach, as well as being transparent and consistent in all communications about it.

-Tip: Reputation management companies can help you respond to a data breach or any other PR crisis in a way that preserves your brand image and customers’ trust.
-Check out our reviews of the best online reputation management services.
+Reputation management companies can help you respond to a data breach or any other PR crisis in a way that preserves your brand image and customers’ trust.
+Check out our guide to choosing a reputation management service.
 You may also want to invest in reputation insurance to help with the fallout costs.

 It’s a long road to recovery after your company suffers a data breach, but once you have the situation under control, you can learn from it and work to prevent another incident.